AdamFrenkel/Convergance/README.md

-•Code from my summer internhip.
+•Code from my summer internhip

 •Downloads data from monday.com and transfers it to apploi.com